aopy/ctao-data-explorer/README.md

 ## Features

-- Query CTAO data with flexible, customizable parameters.
+- Query data with flexible, customizable parameters.
 - Display results in a selectable data table.
 - Explore selections on an interactive sky map and a timeline/electromagnetic-spectrum chart.
 - Sign in with CTAO IAM.